springernature/frontend-playbook/practices/graded-browser-support.md

 The media queries we use are based upon [CSS Only Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut), with a preference towards combining them into one rather than separating them out into multiple `<link>` elements.
 Note that you **cannot** add line breaks to the media query if they are combined.

+Note that while our graded browser support table specifies Internet Explorer 10 and below as grade-c, until an updated media query is found this approach renders IE10 as grade-a.

 ```html
 <link rel="stylesheet" href="your-css.css" media="only screen and (-webkit-min-device-pixel-ratio:0) and (min-color-index:0), (-ms-high-contrast: none), only all and (min--moz-device-pixel-ratio:0) and (min-resolution: 3e1dpcm)">
 ```